The Three Investigators: Initial position

 The series was invented by American writer Robert Arthur in the US in 1964.
-Arthur sold the international exploitation rights to the publishing house Random House.
-However, the copyright remained with him.
+Arthur sold the international exploitation rights to the publisher Random House, however he retained the copyright.
 The contract included the rights to publish books, films, comics and mechanical sound reproduction.
 Since there was no significant audio book market at that time, it is legally not clearly determinable and therefore doubtful whether this "mechanical sound reproduction" describes the medium of audio books or radio plays as they exist now.
 The Franckh-Kosmos publisher of Random House acquired the German-speaking exploitation rights in 1968.
 The label EUROPA received the rights to the audio version of the series as part of the sublicense partners of the Kosmos Verlag.

 After Robert Arthur's death in 1969, the copyrights were given to the University of Michigan.
 In his will, Arthur declared that "all rights, legal titles and stakes, [he] owned by the time of [his] death, concerning all published books, short stories, plays or unpublished manuscripts, including all issued copyright claims, just as all rights for license fees and subsidiary rights, as it is specified in [his] contracts with publishers" were to be given to the University of Michigan.